Animal Science - Science Option-Preprofessional Emphasis, B.S.

 * Within the Animal Science Core, Equine Specialization majors are required to take ASCI 51, Dairy Specialization majors are required to take ASCI 61, and Meat Technology Specialization majors are required to take ASCI 91.

 ** G.E. courses can be double counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
 The total number of units will exceed 120 if a student chooses to meet all of the veterinary school entrance requirements, as additional courses may be required (see advising note 6.)
 See advisor for details.

 - Mandatory advising is required of all students in the degree program.
 See the administrative support coordinator for the name of your assigned advisor.